-Themorformed Clamshell packaging is one of the most popular types of packaging in the thermoforming food packaging industry, used globally to package anything from berries to burgers and salads to sandwiches … and a million other foodstuffs in between.
-When you’re making a decision about your product packaging design needs, you may find yourself facing a bewildering array of choices.
-Well, let us be your guide as we go through some of your options for choosing a thermoforming mold design for your clamshell food container, and outline just how your choice of packaging product could result in differentiating your product from its competitors and give the end user an exceptional experience.
+Thermoformed Clamshell packaging is one of the most popular types of packaging in the thermoforming food packaging industry, used globally to package anything from berries to burgers and salads to sandwiches … and a million other foodstuffs in between.
+When you’re making a decision about your clamshell packaging design needs, you may find yourself facing a bewildering array of choices.
+Well, let us be your guide as we go through some of your options for choosing a thermoforming mold design for your clamshell packaging for food containers, and outline just how your choice of packaging product could result in differentiating your product from its competitors and give the end user an exceptional experience.

 As the name suggests, clamshell containers are a form of packaging that close just about as tight as the proverbial oceanbed clamshell.
 This type of container provides exceptional protection to food products during transit, ensuring your food product gets the best possible protection in the journey from packaging plant to the end user’s kitchen table.
 For the clamshell container thermoforming mold we produce, our team has a strong capability of producing innovative thermoforming mold designs to the highest standards.